 Each day will be different, having been carefully crafted by your Expedition Team to entertain and educate you about this wonderful part of the world.

-The journey back across the Drake Passage provides final opportunities to enjoy the crisp Antarctic air.
-Spend time on the deck, watching for seabirds and scouting for whales, enjoy presentations by your Expedition Team, or simply relax and reminisce about your experiences.
+The journey back across the Drake Passage provides final opportunities to enjoy the crisp Antarctic air Spend time on the deck, watching for seabirds and scouting for whales, enjoy presentations by your Expedition Team and celebrate the experiences shared exploring Antarctica.

 Stepping foot on Antarctica is a moment of pleasure that affects each traveler differently.
 Your possible landing in Antarctica will take place on the Peninsula, which is an extension of the Transantarctic Mountains chain and is the most northern stretch of Antarctic land.
 Formed by uplifted submarine troughs that were filled with sediment about 220 million years ago, this is a dynamic land of both desolation and diversity.
 To the east is the frozen, wild Weddell Sea.
 To the west, howling winds and warming seas from the Southern Ocean create perfect conditions for whale sightings.